matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 store it at all.
 Clients will need to balance the security of the keys with the usability of signing users and devices when performing key verification.

-The private halves of a user's cross-signing keys be stored encrypted on the server so that they may be retrieved by new devices, or shared between devices using [MSC1946](https://github.com/matrix-org/matrix-doc/pull/1946).
+The private halves of a user's cross-signing keys may be stored encrypted on the server so that they may be retrieved by new devices, or shared between devices using [MSC1946](https://github.com/matrix-org/matrix-doc/pull/1946).
 When handled in this way, the keys must be base64-encoded, and use the names